protocol/research-website/content/posts/202012-anca-welcome/index.md

 **What path brought you to PL?**

-> I studied SNARKs for so many years motivated mostly by applications in the area of Delegated Computation.
+> I studied SNARKs for so many years motivated mostly by applications in the area of delegated computation.
 I was motivated to broaden my knowledge on this topic, learn more on other use-cases of SNARKs and use my background to improve these protocols so I am excited to start working on this at PL.

 **What are you working on?**

-> At PL I will work on Filecoin Protocol, especially on improving SNARKs and Proofs of Replication.
+> At PL I will work on the Filecoin protocol, especially on improving SNARKs and Proofs-of-Replication.

 **What future technology are you most excited about?**